mikecancode/original-hexagonal-rooms/readme.txt

 The current next set of tasks for the overall game remains the same as yesterday:

-1) Write battleships.rb (3x3 grid, two ships).
+1) Continue battleships.rb.
 DO NOT move on until the code is finished as a standalone game!
 (Learned that from anagrams/ex43yellowroom.)
 2) Integrate the battleships.rb code into ex43blueroom.rb.
 3) Write tictactoe.rb (non AI, program plays poorly enough that a win is required from the player).
 DO NOT move on until the code is finished as a standalone game!
 4) Write a boss battle standalone (six questions whose answers include the six colors of the game, without the player knowing)!